AbstractXan/abstractxan/src/website.md

 ### Introduction
 Being constantly dissatisfied with myself, I feel very stagnated in life.
 To come out of these badlands, I'll be writing blogs on my experiments on myself.

+### Routine
+- Wake up at 3am
+- Study
+- Excercise and Yoga
+- Breakfast at 8:30 : Fruits
+- Lunch at 11:30
+- Dinner at 7:30
+- Sleep at 10

 ### Workouts
 A set of body workouts including: Gym workouts, Yoga and Meditation on a daily basis.